asb2m10/thop/README.md

 Usage
 -----
 Lanterna and tools.jar (from the jdk lib directory) needs to be on the classpath.
-Set "thop" bash script in the root directory
+Set "thop" bash script in the root directory.

 ./thop [pid]

+You can also use thstat that shows up the thread activity on stdout.
+Useful if you want to log Java thread activity without the interactive interface.

+./thstat [pid] > activity.log

 Screenshot
 ----------